 Figure 6.
 Population of ULAR Watershed Area.
-Calenviroscreen, 2018.
+CalEnviroScreen, 2018.

-Historic and current social and environmental inequities have directly led to an inequitable distribution of resources to communities in our watershed area, including trees, park/open space, flooding, impacts of the urban heat island effect, access to recreational opportunities, and environmental pollution burden (Figure 7 and 8 on p.17).
+Historic and current social and environmental inequities have directly led to an inequitable distribution of to communities in resources our watershed area. including trees. park/open space, flooding, impacts of the urban heat island effect, access to recreational opportunities. and environmental pollution burden (Figure 7 and 8).
 This has clear consequences for the health and safety of community members as seen through the impacts of COVID-19, and by the increasing burden of changing climate on underserved communities in our watershed area.